bryanwb/teachmyselfcs/README.md

 ## A biographical aside

 The odd thing is that I actually have a degree in computer science.
-I discovered programming mid-way through my Junior year in university.
-It was immediately obvious that computer science would be far more rewarding emotionally and financially than my then major in economics.
-It didn't go smoothly.
+I discovered programming mid-way through my junior year in university.
+It was immediately obvious that computer science would be far more rewarding both emotionally and financially than my then major in economics.
+Unfortunately, it did not go smoothly.
 I took all the courses I could possibly take concurrently in order to graduate before I ran out of money.
 I was a solid B student but earned a number of Cs.
 One of my professors discouraged me from staying in the major.